 I have always been fascinated by how scientists and members of the public engage with controversial scientific topics.
 I’m interested in how genomics and data shape and are shaped by their social and cultural context and how we create conversations about the kinds of futures that we want.

+Richard is a sociologist of science, technology and medicine.
 Richard’s interests are in the interface between science and the public, particularly around how scientists and members of the public engage with controversial scientific topics and the possible futures created by new science and technology.
 This includes a focus on the social and ethical challenges associated with scientific advance - something that he has explored in relation to biotechnology, ageing and dementia, and latterly genomics, big data and medical applications of artificial intelligence.
 His research, drawing on qualitative, ethnographic and quantitative approaches, has been published widely in both social science and biomedical journals, reflecting a commitment to engaging with interdisciplinary audiences.

 Milne R (2020) “The Rare and the Common: Scale and the Genetic Imaginary in Alzheimer’s Disease Drug Development.”
 New Genetics and Society 39 (1): 101–26

 Milne R et al. (2019) “Trust in Genomic Data Sharing among Members of the General Public in the UK, USA, Canada and Australia,” Human Genetics